 Click Here for tab for Redemption Song

-The great thing about performing Bob Marley songs in a bar is that they always will serve to lift the move and spirits of the audience.
-Redemption song in particular, which was already an acoustic only tune, carries a hopeful message about freeing your mind.
+The great thing about performing Bob Marley songs in a bar is that they always lift the mood and spirits of the audience.
+Redemption Song in particular, which was already an acoustic-only tune, carries a hopeful message about freeing your mind.
 It translates extremely well into a cover scenario due to its overall major tonality.

 Shake It Off – Taylor Swift